 In certain instances, replacing the traditional masts with attractive designs of masts (eg. palm-tree type, lamp post types) in city centres is the solution to curb this.

-Interference with aircrafts when sited in aerodromes
+Interference with aircraft when sited in aerodromes

 Potentially, masts sited in aerodromes may obstruct aviation activities.
 Non-functional aviation lamps/lights on masts may also be hazardous to aircraft and nearby residents.
 In order to avoid placing masts in locations that may obstruct aviation activities, the Ghana Civil Aviation Authority’s (GCAA) permit is needed before erecting any mast.
-Strangely in few instances, some of the masts are found to be either wrongly sited or sited higher than the required heights for specified locations.
+Strangely, in a few instances, some of the masts are found to be either wrongly sited or sited higher than the required heights for specified locations.
 In instances where such anomalies happen on the blind side of the GCAA, effective monitoring activities can help unravel them.
 I remember between 2011 and 2015, GCAA asked Telcos and/or Towercos to either re-locate or reduce the heights of some of the masts sited in aerodromes.
 Strict adherence to the GCCA’s regulations will help to curb this menace.

 The commonest challenge is the issue of non-functioning aviation lamps/lights.
 Per GCAA’s requirement, every mast needs to have an operational aviation light (lamp), which is enclosed in aviation red obstruction light globe, at the top of the tower.
 The lamp is expected to be on from the setting of the sun to the rising of the sun at all times.
 Lack of constant monitoring from operators leaves some of these aviation lamps non-functional for a long time.
 Effective monitoring is therefore required from operators as well as regulators.